More than 120 clients acquired. Reduced cost per lead by £4.

 After 2 weeks, results showed that the campaigns for the blank canvas and rock and roll personas generated the most interest with the highest amount of clicks.
 This signified that these personas resonated with the messaging and were interested in finding out more about a co-working space for their needs.

 The results from designers and musicians fell behind, which led us to reasonably believe they didn’t have the same pain points as the other two personas.

 With this, we dedicated the same resources but to only the 2 winning personas for another 2 weeks.
 This time, the landing pages were designed to be even more in line with this persona with its look and feel, in order to drive conversions i.e obtain email addresses.

 2 weeks later, we received the most surprising results.
-The campaign tailored and targeted to the Rock and Roll enthusiasts achieved an amazing CTR and conversion rate of X and Y, unexpectedly and beat the blank canvas campaign by XYZ%.
+The campaign tailored and targeted to the Rock and Roll enthusiasts unexpectedly achieved the best CTR and conversion rate and beat the blank canvas campaign by a significant margin.